Zheng Shanjie

-Zheng Shanjie (郑栅洁 (Zhèng Shānjié, Tēⁿ Chhek-kiat); born November 1961) is a Chinese politician who has served as 14th Chairman of the National Development and Reform Commission (NDRC) since March 2023 and Governor as well as Deputy Party Secretary of Zhejiang and Party Secretary of Ningbo.
+Zheng Shanjie (郑栅洁 (Zhèng Shānjié, Tēⁿ Chhek-kiat); born November 1961) is a Chinese politician who has served as the Chairman of the National Development and Reform Commission (NDRC) since March 2023, and as Governor as well as deputy party secretary of Zhejiang and party secretary of Ningbo.

 Early life and education

 Zheng was born in Zhangzhou, Fujian, in November 1961.
 After graduating from Nanjing Tech University in 1982, he was dispatched to a factory, where he worked over a period of 15 years to the position of factory manager.
-He joined the Communist Party of China in June 1985.
+He became a member of the Chinese Communist Party in June 1985.

 Career

 In May 1997, he was transferred to Xiamen and appointed district head of Huli District.
-In February 2002, he served as deputy secretary-general of Xiamen Municipal People's Government and director of General Office of Xiamen Municipal People's Government.
-In March 2003, he became director and party branch secretary of Xiamen Development Planning Commission.
+In February 2002, he served as deputy secretary-general of the Xiamen Municipal People's Government and director of the General Office of Xiamen Municipal People's Government.
+In March 2003, he became director and party branch secretary of the Xiamen Development Planning Commission.
 In April 2008, he left for Fuzhou, capital of Fujian province, where he was appointed deputy director of Fujian Development and Reform Commission.
 He rose to become director in May 2010.
 On February 1, 2015, he was elevated to vice-governor of Fujian.

-In August 2015, he was transferred to Beijing and appointed deputy director of National Energy Administration.
-In April 2017, he succeeded Li Yafei as deputy director of Taiwan Affairs Office.
+In August 2015, he was transferred to Beijing and appointed deputy director of the National Energy Administration.
+In April 2017, he succeeded Li Yafei as deputy director of the Taiwan Affairs Office.

-On December 15, 2017, he was appointed Party Secretary of Ningbo and a member of the Standing Committee of the CPC Zhejiang Provincial Committee.
+On December 15, 2017, he was appointed Party Secretary of Ningbo and a member of the Standing Committee of the CCP Zhejiang Provincial Committee.
 On May 14, 2018, he was promoted to Deputy Party Secretary of Zhejiang.
 On September 4, 2020, he was appointed deputy governor and acting governor of Zhejiang.
 On September 29, he was elected governor at the Fourth session of the 13th Zhejiang Provincial People's Congress.

-On September 30, 2021, he was transferred to Anhui province and appointed Party Secretary.
+On September 30, 2021, he was transferred to Anhui province and appointed as the provincial Party Secretary.

+As chairman of the National Development and Reform Commission

+On March 12, 2023, Zheng was appointed as the chairman of the National Development and Reform Commission (NDRC).

+As chairman of the NDRC, Zheng stated at a press conference in October 2024 that China's economy is stable but faces complex internal and external challenges.
+According to him, China would provide 14.12 billion USD from the 2025 budget and another 14.12 billion USD for key projects to help local governments.
+The country will speed up its fiscal spending.
+Zheng also revealed that a total 1 trillion yuan of special sovereign bonds have been issued to fund local projects and would continue to issue ultra-long special treasury bonds in 2025.

+Amidst the China–United States trade war, Zheng expressed his confidence in meeting China's annual growth targets despite challenges from Trump tariffs.